wcameron10/streamlit-wayback-machine/README.md

 # streamlit-wayback-machine
-A Simple Streamlit App to query Wayback Machine API by date range.
+A Simple Streamlit App to query Wayback Machine API by URL and date range.

 # Dependancies
 ```